-- 1) New developments of 6 to 10 houses should provide an affordable housing contribution in the form of a financial contribution.
-New developments of more than 10 houses should provide at least 40% affordable housing. - 2) Indicative tenures for affordable housing in new developments are as follows: Shared ownership and/or low-cost starter homes 50%; Affordable rent 50%.
+- 1) In accordance with NPPF 2018 (para.
+63) and Rother District Council planning policy, new developments of 6 to 10 houses should provide an affordable housing contribution in the form of a cash payment.
+New developments of more than 10 houses should provide at least the 40% affordable housing which is Rother District Council policy. - 2) As far as possible, affordable housing should be allocated to people with a strong connection to Ticehurst (born, living, or working in the parish). - 3) Indicative tenures for affordable housing in new developments are as follows: Shared ownership and/or low-cost starter homes 50%; Affordable rent 50%.